MFR6340/theenglishextension.org/resources/Lexile measures.md

 Parents should not worry as much about what level a child is currently at, but rather, if the child is showing growth in reading over the academic year.

-While we prefer not to use grade level equivalents, it does help to have some sort of ball-park figure of what those Lexile measures mean compared to what level ag
+While we prefer not to use grade level equivalents, it does help to have some sort of ball-park figure of what those Lexile measures mean compared to what level an average or above average child is reading.

 ### Grade Level Table
 This table reflects 50th percentile rank (PR) and 90th percentile rank (PR) norms for end of year.
 (Data generated 26.
 January 2023)